- Who We Are

 Q: What is the timeline for Opportunity Zone designations?
 How long will they be in effect?

-A: The original deadline for governors to submit their Opportunity Zone nominations to the U.S. Treasury was March 21, 2018 (90 days after the enactment of the Tax Cuts and Jobs Act).
-Nineteen states submitted nominations within this timeline, while all of the remaining states applied for a 30-day extension, making their deadline April 20, 2018.
+A: The final deadline for governors to submit their Opportunity Zone nominations to the U.S. Treasury was April 20, 2018.
+As of June 14, 2018, Treasury has certfied Opportunity Zones of all states and territories.
 Opportunity Zone designations certified by Treasury will remain in effect until December 31, 2028.

 Opportunity Funds and Businesses